rconradharris/tictactoe/at3/README.md

 File Extension
 ==============

-AT3 files use the '.ttt' extension for tic-tac-toe m,n,k games.
-You can also use '.c4' for connect-four games
+AT3 file use the '.at3' extension as a default.
+This supports arbitrary m,n,k style games.

+You can use '.ttt' as a short-hand for tic-tac-toe and this will apply those game parameters.

+Likewise, you can use '.c4' as a short-hand for Connect Four.

 Sample
 ======